Irreversible entropy production, from quantum to classical: Applications

 This expression resembles the entropy produced when interacting with a grand canonical bath.
 The last two terms represent the changes in the corresponding thermodynamic charges, $\Delta Q_E$ and $\Delta A_E$, each multiplied by the corresponding thermodynamic affinities $\beta \cosh(2r)$ and $\beta \sinh(2r)$.
 This matches the previously discussed intuition of the squeezed state as a GGE.
 For instance, one could have a situation where no heat flows to the bath, $\Delta Q_E = 0$, but entropy is still produced due to a flow of asymmetry.

 For generic system Hamiltonians and system-environment interactions, it is not possible to write Eq.~(\ref{squeezed_sigma2}) solely in terms of system quantities.
 The situation is entirely analogous to that of strict energy conservation, Eq.~(\ref{Qgen_strict_energy_conservation}).
-To provide a concrete example, let us suppose that the system is also bosonic, described by an operator $a$ with $H_S = \omega a^\dagger a$.
-Moreover, let us focus on the interaction between the system and a single mode $b$, with frequency $\Omega$.
-A typical interaction for this process could be $V_{SE} = g(a^\dagger b + b^\dagger a)$.
-This conserves the number of quanta,
+To provide a concrete example, suppose the system is a single bosonic mode, described by annihilation operator $a$ and $H_S = \omega a^\dagger a$, while the bath is also comprised of a single mode, with operator $b$ and $H_E = \omega b^\dagger b$ (i.e., resonant with $S$).
+As shown in~\cite{Manzano2020}, the \emph{only} Gaussian unitary which preserves both energy and asymmetry for 2 modes is of the form

-and so will only be energy preserving when $S$ and $E$ are resonant; i.e., when $\Omega = \omega$.
-However, even in this case, it will not in general conserve asymmetry.
-Conservation of asymmetry requires a fine tuning of the relative \emph{phase} of the interaction.
-Consider, for instance,